DD2480-group11/continuous-integration-java/README.md

 # continuous-integration-java

-A continuous integration github-webhook-server written in Java.
+This is a continuous integration github-webhook-server, written in Java.

 ## How to start the server